juanchosaravia/autodsl/README.md

 ## Limitations
 * Does not support private constructors.
-* There is an [issue](https://github.com/square/kotlinpoet/issues/236) that generates these limitations:
+* This [issue](https://github.com/square/kotlinpoet/issues/236) generates these limitations:
-  * Mutable collections are not supported as type in the constructor parameter (like MutableList).
+  * Mutable collections are not supported as type in the constructor parameter (like MutableList or MutableCollection).
-  Still you can use concrete types or non-mutable interfaces like List, Set, etc. See examples for more options.
+  Still you can use concrete types (ArrayList, HashSet) or non-mutable interfaces like List, Set, etc. See examples for more options.
-  * Support Nullable types inside other types like `List<String?>`
+  * Does not support Nullable types inside other types like `List<String?>`

 ## Pending Features
 * Use the default values set in the class definition.